 - This research gives emerging evidence that, beyond the role of common pathogenic mechanisms for metabolic diseases and osteoarthritis (i.e., low-grade inflammation and oxidative stress), metabolic diseases have a direct systemic effect on joints.1

-Doctors in Spain in their new research from February 2017 also suggest that there needs to be an understanding of the “complex interactions of genetic alterations (changing in the joint environment from healthy to diseased), being sex hormone deficit, and aging with mechanical factors and systemic inflammation-associated metabolic syndrome lead to joint damage.”
+Doctors in Spain in their research from February 2017 also suggest that there needs to be an understanding of the “complex interactions of genetic alterations (changing in the joint environment from healthy to diseased), being sex hormone deficit, and aging with mechanical factors and systemic inflammation-associated metabolic syndrome lead to joint damage.”

 Recognizing these problems early in joint pain treatment may optimize the design of individualized treatments in osteoarthritis.
 The Spanish researchers suggest an identification and classification of patients with osteoarthritis as those with or a combination of: